Sup2point0/Assort/~writing/origins.md

 <h2 name="Usernames"> STRUCTURE AND STYLE IN USERNAMES </h2>

-> TLDR; usernames are incredibly significant, being the main thing that defines us online, and unimaginably influencing others’ perception of us.
-There are a number of distinct styles of usernames that have emerged, which we will take into consideration when analysing `Sup#2.0` later on (see [Structural Analysis](#Analysis)).
+> TLDR; a number of distinct styles of usernames have emerged, dependent on several features which we will take into consideration when analysing `Sup#2.0` later on.

 Usernames are represented as strings of characters.
 At the very least, this includes the 26 letters of the English alphabet, and usually the 10 arabic numerals too.
 Most platforms will also keep capitalisation, and some allow non-alphanumeric characters, such as hyphens and underscores.
 We discuss how these affect possible usernames in [Appendix](#Appendix).